What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 Key lesson:

-• If you are eating carbs and keep on craving carbs, then your diet is lacking protein and fat.
+• If you are eating carbs and craving carbs, your diet lacks protein and fat.

-• The carbs you are eating go through your body too quickly and you are left hungry and depleted even though you just recently ate a ton of carbohydrates.
+• The carbohydrates you eat pass through your body too quickly, leaving you hungry and depleted even though you recently ate a ton of carbohydrates.

-• You must balance out your carb heavy meals with more protein.
+• It would help if you balanced out your carb-heavy meals with more protein.
 Lots more!

 How do I stop craving pasta?

-I know it can feel really frustrating to crave carbs all the time.
+I know it can feel frustrating to crave carbs all the time.

-But before you go into a carb coma, take a look at your diet and see if any of these four primary reasons are contributing factors.
+But before you go into a carb coma, examine your diet and see if any of these four primary reasons are contributing factors.

-So … while exercise and stress are obvious culprits of carb cravings … we also need to consider our thoughts as well!
+So, while exercise and stress are obvious culprits of carb cravings, we also need to consider our thoughts!

-Really consider if you are listening to your body (or if you are wrapped up in your head in worry, skipping meals, not eating enough, etc)
+Consider if you are listening to your body (or if you are wrapped up in your head in worry, skipping meals, not eating enough, etc.)

-Think about whether you are eating protein, fat and meals regularly during the day to keep your blood sugar levels balanced too.
+Consider whether you eat protein, fat, and meals regularly during the day to keep your blood sugar levels balanced.

 What does craving for pasta mean?